Shubham0812/JobsHunt/README.md

 ## Motivation

-This project was created for learning angular, the Jobs API is provided by BYJU's.
+This project was created for demonstrating my Angular skills, the Jobs API was provided by BYJU's.

 ## Technologies Used

  - Angular 8
  - Typescript
- - HTML5 & CSS3
+ - HTML5 & SCSS

  ## Features